robillo/programming_questions/README.md

 This repositories hosts various programming questions that one person should cover before applying for programming interviews.
 Programming (Data Structures and Algorithms) make the foundation of a good programmer, and only questions related to programming are asked (and not of a particular Specialization) while giving an interview in any good company.
 It is recommended to any IT specialist or beginner to go through these questions / algorithms thoroughly.

-### Following programming questions are present in this repository in JAVA with near-best cases of time complexities:
+## Following programming questions are present in this repository with near-best time complexities:

+## TREE QUESTIONS

 1. Char Count At Same Position As English Characters (CharCountAtSamePositionAsEnglishCharacters class)